tteichmeister/tteichmeister-dev/src/content/projects/01-shctt.md

 id: 1
 slug: "shctt"
 title: "SHCTT - Supporting Hybrid Collaboration for the Teams of Tomorrow"
-description: "I was a software developer on a research project with the University of Applied Sciences Upper Austria, in partnership with Microsoft Research Cambridge, investigating the automated analysis of collaboration processes."
+description: "As a software developer, I worked on a research project with the University of Applied Sciences Upper Austria and Microsoft Research Cambridge, investigating the automated analysis of collaboration processes."
-shortDescription: "A research project I worked on together with the University of Applied Sciences Upper Austria, in partnership with Microsoft Research Cambridge"
 fromDate: "August 2020"
 toDate: "August 2021"
 location: "Hagenberg im Mühlkreis, AUT"